 The latest true wireless earbuds from Sennheiser pushes the price lower while offering premium value to the consumer.
 The Sennheiser CX True Wireless retails in Singapore at S$199 with a 2-year warranty and a suite of features and functions that are hard to beat.
-It is a direct successor to the CX 4000BT with IPX4 water rating, improved battery life, and at a lower retail price (the CX 400BT is going for sale at S$139 which is definitely worth considering).
+It is a direct successor to the CX 4000BT with IPX4 water rating, improved battery life, and at a lower retail price.

 As a disclosure, Sennheiser invited me to the product launch staycation where they unveiled both the CX True Wireless and the flagship IE 900 in-ear monitor headphones.
 I produced the following unboxing video on-location on the same day.